Ukrainian John Peel Sessions: Origins

 The Wedding Present guitarist Peter Solowka, whose father is Ukrainian, used to play a Ukrainian folk tune called "Hopak" to entertain his friends.
 When he did so during a radio session the band was recording for the BBC Radio 1 John Peel show, they decided to record the song for the session.
 The song was received well and, fired by Solowka's enthusiasm, the band decided to dedicate another Peel session to Ukrainian folk songs.
 Because none of them could sing Ukrainian to any acceptable degree, they decided to invite fellow Leeds musician "The Legendary" Len Liggins of The Sinister Cleaners, who had read Russian at University, to sing and play various instruments.

-The resulting Peel session's broadcast provoked a reaction of Hang the Dance! member Roman Remeynes, himself fluent in Ukrainian, who jokingly accused the band of bastardising the music.
+The resulting Peel session's broadcast provoked a reaction from Roman Remeynes of Hang the Dance!, himself fluent in Ukrainian, who jokingly accused the band of bastardising the music.
 This led to him being invited to join as well for a second Ukrainian-themed Peel session.
 By this time, original Wedding Present drummer Shaun Charman had been replaced with Simon Smith, coincidentally an ex-Sinister Cleaner himself.